containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 {{< / highlight >}}
 ```

 Run this command to create a `.csr` file with desired certificate fields.
-`DOMAIN_NAME` - hostname for node
+`DOMAIN_NAME` is the hostname for node

 ```
 {{< highlight bash >}}